-The Tax Cuts and Jobs Act that was signed into law in the last days of 2017 did not, contrary to rumors, take away the deduction for gifts made to charities (nonprofits).
+The Tax Cuts and Jobs Act that was signed into law in the last days of 2017 did not, contrary to rumors, take away the deduction for gifts made to charities (nonprofit organizations).
 However, the law's effect is much the same.
 The reason is the near doubling of the standard deduction that is part of the new law (and affected tax returns for April 2019 and beyond).

 Under the amended law, the standard deduction for single taxpayers and married taxpayers filing separately rose to $12,000, and the standard deduction for married taxpayers filing jointly went up to $24,000.

-For many U.S. taxpayers, this increase has meant that it is more financially beneficial to simply take the standard deduction than to itemize deductions on their federal income taxes.
+For many U.S. taxpayers, this increase meant that it is more financially beneficial to simply take the standard deduction than to itemize deductions on their federal income taxes.
 Donations to charity are among the deductions that taxpayers can itemize.

 Contributions to nonoperating private foundations, support organizations, and donor advised funds (DAFs) don't come within the new deduction.

 Unfortunately, even after extensions, this CARES-Act deduction is scheduled to end following the 2021 tax year.

 Tax experts also recommend that prospective donors look into the advantages of: